State coronavirus cases drop 33% to 3,689 in one day, deaths up 73

 State and county increases represent fatalities received by the state Thursday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 67 on Sept.
 23.

-The state report Thursday identified 38 deaths, including none in Palm Beach County, with 19 previously reported cases added as fatalities for a net increase of 57.
-Friday's reported had been released yet.
+The state report Friday identified 95 deaths, including 10 in Palm Beach County, with 22 previously reported cases decreased as fatalities for a net increase of 73.

 Florida's total of 771,780 cases is around 9 percent of the total infections in the U.S. though the state only comprises 6.5 percent of the population.